chuanxingli/ERJ_SNF/data/README.txt

-This is the README file of the folder ./data
+cosmic.RData is the processed data from raw data.
+The processing procedure is in Report_COSMIC_Data.html